cerner/terra-core/packages/terra-card/docs/README.md

 # Terra Card

-Card is a basic container with some base styling to help seperate elements with different content
+Card is a basic container with some base styling to help separate elements with different content

 ## Getting Started